fudanzz/fudanzz.github.io/_posts/2016-10-24-rest-api-design.markdown

 - define your api biz value
 - define your api metrics
 - articulate your api use cases
-- api schema model and best practice
+- api schema model and documentation

 ### Rest API Design RuleBook